 Thesis (open access)

-The purpose of this study is to explore the perceived effects of learning

-	disabilities on college students, as well as the barriers faced during the

-	transition into postsecondary education.
-The sample was composed of 37

-	undergraduate students reporting a learning disability diagnosis.
-A

-	questionnaire was distributed to explore several factors; including university

-	accommodations, barriers to academic success, and perceived stigma on campus.

-	Participants over the age of 18 reporting a learning disability were included in

-	the study.
-Approximately one-quarter of participants reported the presence of a

-	learning disability, however, the majority of these students denied receiving

-	academic accommodations from their university.
-These results indicate the need

-	for increased awareness and decreased barriers regarding the attainment of

-	resources for college students with a learning disability.
+The purpose of this study is to explore the perceived effects of learning disabilities on college students, as well as the barriers faced during the transition into postsecondary education.
+The sample was composed of 37 undergraduate students reporting a learning disability diagnosis.
+A questionnaire was distributed to explore several factors; including university accommodations, barriers to academic success, and perceived stigma on campus.
+Participants over the age of 18 reporting a learning disability were included in the study.
+Approximately one-quarter of participants reported the presence of a learning disability, however, the majority of these students denied receiving academic accommodations from their university.
+These results indicate the need for increased awareness and decreased barriers regarding the attainment of resources for college students with a learning disability.

-	Penta, Samantha E., "Perceived Effects of Learning Disabilities on College

-	Students" (2018).
-University Honors Program Theses.
+Penta, Samantha E., "Perceived Effects of Learning Disabilities on College Students" (2018).
+Honors College Theses.
 369.